 *NASAL FLU VACCINES - IMPORTANT MESSAGE*

-Unfortunately due to a vaccine delay, we will be unable to give the NASAL vaccine this Saturday (19th October), at our walk-in clinic.
+Unfortunately due to a vaccine delay, we may be unable to give the NASAL on Saturday 23rd November, at our walk-in clinic.

 Dear patients of Dr Simon Rudland